device-farm/mqtt-reg/README.md

 message format: JSON object

 Register MAY publish this topic in order to let other parties know about register presence.
-Message send with this topic is JSON encoded object with details about register.
+Message sent with this topic is JSON encoded object with details about register.
 Register SHOULD set these properties in published data:

 - `device` a device identifier, which may serve to logically group registers in a graphical UI.
 - `type` one of data type identifiers: `number`, `string`, `boolean`, `array`, `object`